DeadmanLabs/se-challenge-payroll/README.md

     ```

 # Test Coverage
-Our tests are designed to ensure that the application handles all expected cases efficiently:
+The tests are designed to ensure that the application handles all expected cases efficiently:

 ## Unit tests:
 - Verify the correct functionality of individual modules, including pay period calculations and CSV parsing.